 This project supports Heidelberg Materials’ vision of leading the decarbonization of the cement industry.
 Actively contributing to the development of the new 1.5°C framework, Heidelberg Materials was the first company in the cement sector to have its targets endorsed by the Science Based Targets Initiative (SBTi) in 2019.

-“Today is a substantial milestone in our journey to building the world’s first full-scale carbon capture project in the cement industry,” said Joerg Nixdorf, Vice President Cement Operations, Northwest Region for Heidelberg Materials North America.
+“Today is a substantial milestone in our journey to produce the world’s first net zero cement,” said Joerg Nixdorf, Vice President Cement Operations, Northwest Region for Heidelberg Materials North America.
 “This initiative focuses the cement industry’s decarbonization efforts on the Province of Alberta, and we are encouraged by this significant step to lead the sector in CCUS.”

 The Edmonton cement plant will leverage MHI’s proprietary Advanced KM CDR ProcessTM using the KS-21TM solvent (jointly developed with The Kansai Electric Power Co., Inc.) and will initially pilot the technology by testing different fuel sources and various plant operating modes.
 The pilot plant will enable Heidelberg Materials to validate the effectiveness of MHI’s technology on its specific flue gas as part of a two-stage competitive process that is currently underway to inform the final design.
 At full operation, captured CO2 will be transported via pipeline and permanently sequestered.
 MHI's involvement also includes providing remote support services for the facility, using its proprietary remote monitoring system.
 “MHI Group is proud to collaborate with Heidelberg Materials as an innovative solution provider for decarbonization of the cement sector, which is still a new frontier for CCUS and excited to contribute to the effort on carbon neutrality in the Province of Alberta,” said Kenji Terasawa, CEO and Head of Engineering Solutions.